awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT-usage-notes.md

 grant ALTER on datashare employees to HR with grant option;
 ```

-HR can't grant privileges for any operation other than ALTER, or on any other data share than employees\.
+HR can't grant privileges for any operation other than ALTER, or on any other datashare than employees\.

 Having privileges granted on a view doesn't imply having privileges on the underlying tables\.
 Similarly, having privileges granted on a schema doesn't imply having privileges on the tables in the schema\.
 Instead, grant access to the underlying tables explicitly\.